64bitpandas/dotfiles/README.md

  6. Configure CUPS printers.
  7. Configure Ibus languages (if applicable).
  8. Add `nospectre_v2 rcu-nocbs=0-7` to boot if on a r3 2200g or r5 2400g.
+ 9. Move `Arc Dark OSX Buttons` in the Themes/ folder to `/usr/share/themes` and select it using lxappearance or a similar tool.
+ 10. Set the background and color scheme using `wal -i /path/to/dotfiles/images/mojave.jpg`
+ 11. Move `Gimp-Arc-Dark-Theme` in the Themes/ folder to `/usr/share/gimp/2.0/themes`
+ 12. Don't forget themes for Firefox, VSCode, etc.
- 9. Enjoy the beautiful desktop :D
+ 13. Enjoy the beautiful desktop :D

 ### Package Lists